vacuumlabs/react-custom-validation/README.md

   } = props

   return {
-    // list of names of all relevant fields
+    // names of all validated form fields
     fields: ['email', 'password', 'rePassword'],
     // whether the whole form is valid; for details on `isFormValid` see helper
     // functions below